-Standards are used to define specific information regarding traffic control device fabrication. construction drawings, details, or requirements and typical installation information intended for frequent and repetitive use in the state of Maryland.
-SHA standards define foundation sizes for steel supports and show breakaway modifications for both wood and steel sign supports.
-They also show vertical and lateral sign clearances, extruded aluminum panel dimensions, and standard sign Standards define a broad range of layouts. information, which is used as the basis for designing and constructing all projects. provides uniformity on a statewide basis while allowing some flexibility on each project.
+Standards are used to define specific information regarding traffic control device fabrication, construction drawings, details, or requirements. tvpical installation and information intended for frequent and repetitive use in the state of Maryland.
+MSHA standards define foundation sizes for steel supports and show breakaway modifications for both wood and steel sign supports.
+They also show vertical and lateral sign clearances, extruded aluminum panel dimensions, and standard sign layouts.
+Standards define a broad range of information, which is used as the basis for designing and constructing all projects.
+This provides uniformity on a statewide basis while allowing some flexibility on each project.
 Standards are typically found in the Book of Standards for Highway and Incidental Structures and in the Standard Sign Book.
-The approvals come from SHA and FHWA.
+The approvals come from MSHA and FHWA.